drewcrawford/drewcrawford.github.io/xcodeCI/index.md

 /Applications/Xcode.app/Contents/Developer/usr/bin/symbols -noTextInSOD -noDaemon -arch all -symbolsPackageDir /Symbols appbinary
 ```

 Again, [CaveJohnson](http://github.com/drewcrawford/CaveJohnson) can generate these symbols on the CLI with its `xcodeGUITricks` command.
+I've filed rdar://19432725 for this issue.